Shalzz/android-boilerplate/README.md

 * Create a new git repository, [see GitHub tutorial](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).
 * Replace the example code with your app code following the same architecture.
 * In `app/build.gradle` add the signing config to enable release versions.
-* Add Fabric API key and secret to fabric.properties and uncomment Fabric plugin set up in `app/build.gradle`
+* Add Bugsnag API key to `app/build.gradle` and uncomment Bugsnag init set up in `BoilerplateApplication.java`
 * Update `proguard-rules.pro` to keep models (see TODO in file) and add extra rules to file if needed.
 * Update README with information relevant to the new project.
 * Update LICENSE to match the requirements of the new project.